Skip to main content

 Getting the certificate

-Once your identity has been confirmed, you will be emailed a link to download your certificate in .p12 format (PKCS 12).
+A X.509 certificate exists in the form of a .p12 format (PKCS 12) file.
 Download the file and store it in a safe place on your computer, where it is always easily accessible.

 • For CERN members, the request can be made here, under the ‘Grid Certificates’ section with ‘New Grid User Certificate’.